drdv/xkcd-fonts/README.md

 # Fonts for using `plt.xkcd`

-The following resources contains the fonts necessary to use `plt.xkcd` ([this](https://stackoverflow.com/a/22812176) answer helped me to find them).
-For my convenience I have gathered all of them in the `fonts` directory -- please let me know if this contradicts a license I am not aware of.
+The following resources contain the fonts necessary to use `plt.xkcd` ([this](https://stackoverflow.com/a/22812176) answer helped me find them).
+For my convenience I have gathered them in the `fonts` directory -- please let me know if this contradicts a license I am not aware of.

 + `xkcd` and `xkcd-script` are taken from [here](https://github.com/ipython/xkcd-font)